jfxueX/bash/commands/local/pattern-space-and-hold-space.md

 1. first line is read and inserted automatically into the *pattern space*
 2. on the first line, first command is not executed; `h` copies the first line into the *hold space*.
-3. now the second line replaces whatever was in the pattern space
+3. now the second line replaces whatever was in the *pattern space*
-4. on the second line, first we execute `G`, appending the contents of the hold buffer to the pattern buffer, separating it by a newline.
+4. on the second line, first we execute `G`, appending the contents of the *hold buffer* to the *pattern buffer*, separating it by a newline.
 The *pattern space* now contains the second line, a newline, and the first line.
 5. Then, `h` command inserts the concatenated contents of the *pattern buffer* into the *hold space*, which now holds the reversed lines two and one.
 6. We proceed to line number three -- go to the point (3) above.